cortinico/ktfmt-gradle/README.md

 You can leverage the `--include-only` to let ktfmt-gradle run only on a specific subset of files.

-To this you can register a simple task of type `KtfmtCheckTask` or `KtfmtFormatTask` in your `build.gradle.kts` as
+To do this you can register a simple task of type `KtfmtCheckTask` or `KtfmtFormatTask` in your `build.gradle.kts` as
 follows:

 ```kotlin